KyleKao-a/Kyle-s-BSE-Portfolio/index.md

 ```
 **Updated Arduino code for the tilt sensor**

 A challenge I faced when doing the project was that I was adjusting my tilt sensor too much, causing it to break off requiring a replacement.
+However my previous experience in sewing made this attempt look much more appealing as I learned to better space my running stitches and better tie off my string once I'm done sewing.

 # Final Milestone